dylan-foundry/leveldb-dylan/README.rst

 To build on OS X, some work remains.
 Some work also remains to deal with not having Google's Snappy compression library installed.

+See the TODO for a more complete list of issues to be addressed.